Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

 ## Available fields

-When you connect to **Google Workspace** to import users, Google presents us with a standard set of fields for each person.
+When you connect to Google Workspace to import users, Google presents you with a standard set of fields for each person.
 These fields are available for mapping and filtering.
 Here's what gets included:

 ### Name
  - `displayName`